 Plaintiff's challenges to Section 2 of the Executive Order fail.
 To begin, the challenges run headlong into governing D.C.
 Circuit precedent reflected in Lee v.
 Garland, 120 F.4th 880 (D.C.
 Cir.
 2024).
 Under that precedent, consistent with Department of Navy v.
-Egan, 484 U.S. 518 (1988), courts may not review a decision to deny or revoke a security clearance even when the denial or revocation is challenged on statutory or even constitutional grounds.
+Egan, 484 U.S. 518 (1988), courts may not review a decision to deny or revoke a security clearance even when the denial or revocation is challenged on statutory or constitutional grounds.
 Lee, 120 F.4th at 883; id. at 891 ("The Constitution commits the question whether to deny or revoke a security clearance to the Executive Branch."); id. ("[F]ederal courts generally may not second-guess the political branches' discretionary judgments about matters of national security.").
-Importantly, the Lee court considered the fact that assessment of "constitutional challenges often require courts to make nuanced judgments about the challenged government action: What was its motivation? . . .
+Importantly, the Lee court considered the fact that assessment of "constitutional challenges often require courts to make nuanced judgments about the challenged government action."
+Id. at 893.
+For instance: "What was its motivation? . . .
 Did the government have a compelling, substantial, or legitimate interest for its decision?
 Was its reasoning adequately tailored to that interest?"
 Id. at 893-94.
 The Court concluded, however, that "[i]n the context of clearance decisions, a court could not answer such questions without doing what Egan said is not reasonably possible."
 Id. at 894.

-Consistent with this precedent and reasoning, to the extent Plaintiff in this case challenges the suspension of security clearances pending further review, such claims, even when constitutionally based, are not judicially reviewable and must fail.
+And that makes sense.
+As the court in Lee recognized, "[c]learance decisions involve an assessment of intangible qualities such as loyalty to the United States, strength of character, trustworthiness, honesty, reliability, discretion, and sound judgment."
+Id. at 893.
+Courts are not equipped to second-guess the Executive's determinations in those regards.
+Accordingly, to the extent Plaintiff in this case challenges the suspension of security clearances pending further review, such claims, even when constitutionally based, are not judicially reviewable and must fail.